-24 NRAs will be using CEREMP as national registers pursuant to Article 9(2) of REMIT for the registration of market participants at national level.
+Policy cooperation with ESMA, competent national financial market authorities and other authorities at Union level, supervisory authorities, international organisations and the administrations of third to promote the harmonisation of the countries regulatory framework (Priority level: 1B) 25 NRAs will be using CEREMP as national registers Expected results pursuant to Article 9(2) of REMIT for the registration of Assisting NRAs market participants at national level.
 ACER's business intelligence solutions SMARTS and OBIEE may be used by some NRAs.

-Policy cooperation with NRAs

-ACER and NRAs will continue to cooperate closely through the ACER REMIT Committee (ARC) and the relevant subgroup(s) to aim at ensuring a coordinated and consistent approach under REMIT.
+Policy cooperation with ACER and NRAs will continue to cooperate closely through NRAs the ACER REMIT Committee (ARC) and the relevant subgroup(s) to aim at ensuring a coordinated and consistent approach under REMIT.
 This will result in updated ACER Guidance on the application of REMIT and updated REMIT Q&As as required.